Czxck001/pixi-example/README.md

 ## Game Help

-Use left and right to move horizontally.
+Use ← and → to move horizontally.

-Use up to jump.
+Use ↑ to jump.

-Use down to drop off from soft platforms.
+Use ↓ to drop off from soft platforms.

 ## Features